Building Design Systems: Complete 2026 Guide

 // "Use 'isLoading' for all loading states, matching our Button component"

-3. Skipping accessibility in AI prompts
+3. Skipping accessibility

 // ❌ Vague prompt